 LED bulbs last up to 50,000 hours.
 The life expectancy of CFL bulbs is 6,000 to 15,000 hours.

-At the moment, CFLs are cheaper than LEDs.
+At the moment, CFLs are cheaper than LED light bulbs.
 But the growing popularity of LED lighting is bringing down prices.
 There’s also the question of value.
 LED bulbs last much longer than CFLs and are cheaper to run.
 They’re also kinder to the environment.

 These are the main issues of the battle of the bulbs.
-You can now decide whether CFLs or LEDs should become the lighting champion in your home or business.
+You can now decide whether CFLs or LED light bulbs should become the lighting champion in your home or business.